Psychotherapy is hard work. It will often seem

 Psychiatric

-medication will usually be prescribed by a
+medications will usually be prescribed by a

-although a general practitioner will sometimes prescribe psychiatric medications
+psychiatrist, although a general practitioner will

-in some simple cases such as uncomplicated depression or anxiety.
-Some specially
+sometimes prescribe psychiatric medications in some simple cases such as uncomplicated

-trained psychologists can also prescribe psychiatric medications.
-(Pain
+depression or anxiety.
+Some specially trained psychologists can also prescribe

-specialists.)
+practitioners or specialists.)

 |

-course, you yourself may be prescribing your own medications.
+may be prescribing your own medications.

-medications in so far as they blunt
+are psychiatric medications in so far as they blunt guilt,

-feelings of anger
+anxiety, feelings of anger

-and physical pain.
-The use of any illicit substance, and the abuse of alcohol,
+or sadness, and physical pain.
+The use of any

 however, only set you on the path of social disobedience and self-indulgence,